Is it still worth taking your event online?

 Honorable mentions

-For good measure, here are a few quick-fire reasons online events rule:
+For good measure, here are a few quick-fire benefits of online events: